FAQs

 We understand having access to an industrial compost facility is not always an option depending on where you live.
 The good news is, a growing list of recycling facilities also accept PLA (which can also be recycled multiple times before eventually being composted)!
 While the recycling industry catches up, we know our commitment to delivering products and packaging made from annually renewable materials and no chemicals of concern is a better choice for us and the environment, so we offer both compostable and curbside recyclable options.

-That depends entirely on the recycling facility.
-Many things contaminate recycling streams.
-Food particles, and especially oils, remaining on food packaging contaminate recycling streams.
-Lids left on bottles and jars contaminate certain recycling streams.
-Labels left on containers can contaminate recycling streams.
-Basically, anything that requires a material to be further manipulated, washed or sorted is considered to contaminate the recycling stream.
-PLA often takes the rap for all of this, but it’s no more contaminating than any of these other factors.
 Another aspect to contamination is if a recycling facility is not receiving enough of a particular type of material to economically sort and re-sell it for profit.
 Many recyclers are optimized to sort PET #1 bottles and HDPE #2 milk jugs for this reason (which is why we think our new Bio-PET is a pretty neat idea to make a positive environmental impact on two fronts!).
 When a material arrives that does not meet this profile, recyclers complain that it creates delays and reduces their profitability.
-For many recyclers, PLA is still in the “too small to bother” category, but that does not mean it’s contaminating at a technical level.
+For many recyclers, PLA is still in the “too small to bother” category, but that does not mean it’s not recyclable at a technical level.

 It sure does!
 We use up to 50% recycled content in all our clear plant-based food packaging.
 Most of this currently comes from post-industrial trim from our own production, but we now also offer a Bio-PET formulation that contains 20% plant-based content and up to 33% post-consumer recycled content (PCR).
 If you’re interested in learning more on this, check out our Rollstock page and get in touch to discuss.